VPN Review: Avira Phantom VPN

 Mobile App

-For smartphone users, options are even more limited, with the kill switch the most notable casualty.
-Apart from that though, the mobile app functions identically to the desktop client.
+For smartphone users, options are even more limited, since there's no kill switch.
+Apart from that though, the mobile app basically works similarly to the desktop client.
 While on the go, automatic VPN connections for specific networks can be set, allowing you to always surf securely.
-In addition, you'll also be able to make use of the new WireGuard protocol, but more on that below.
+In addition, it's also possible to make use of the new WireGuard protocol, but more on that below.

-In terms of appearance, the smartphone app is very similar to the desktop client.
+In terms of appearance, the smartphone app is almost identical to the desktop client.

-'Simple' is perhaps the best way to describe Phantom's approach: The provider is user-friendly, lacking its competitors' bells and whistles.
-We don't have a problem with that, but features like split tunneling, or the possibility to manually configure connections with devices like routers should be included.
+'Simple' is perhaps the best way to describe Phantom's approach: It's user-friendly but lacks its competitors' bells and whistles.
+We don't have a problem with that, but features like split tunneling, or the ability to manually configure connections on devices like routers should be included.

 Server Network